codership/documentation/galeracluster/source/editors/faqs-pending.rst

 .. _`faq-assistance-pending`:
-.. rst-class:: rubric-1 rubric-separated
+.. rst-class:: section-heading rubric-separated
 .. rubric:: Assistance Questions

 No new  questions in this category.

 .. _`faq-install-migrate-pending`:
-.. rst-class:: rubric-1 rubric-separated
+.. rst-class:: section-heading rubric-separated
 .. rubric:: Installation & Migration